Tips for Overcoming Pre-Shift Anxiety in Nursing

 Journaling about why you became a nurse can be done in the morning before a shift to rewire the brain, to focus on the positive aspects of the job.

-The effects of COVID-19 on nurses have caused many nurses to suffer from PTSD and other mental health conditions.
+The effects of the COVID-19 pandemic have caused many nurses to suffer from PTSD and other mental health conditions.
 A licensed therapist or counselor can help you cope with anxiety and the stressors of your job.
 Check with your insurance company to see what mental health services are covered.
 Additionally, reach out to your facility to see what mental health resources are available for staff.

-A combination of these practices the day before a shift and the morning of can truly help lesson pre-shift or any other type of anticipatory anxiety.
-Regular practice of these is essential, and the more often they are done, the more benefits they’ll show.
-Practicing these tips helps lessen anxiety daily and decreases the incidence of things like panic attacks.
+A combination of these practices the day before a shift and the morning of can truly help lessen pre-shift or any other type of anticipatory anxiety.
+Regularly practicing these tips is essential to help lessen anxiety daily and decrease the incidence of panic attacks and other stress-related issues.
+The more often you do them, the more benefits you’ll see.

 Working in healthcare is difficult enough without the added concerns of anxiety or depression.
-Nurses can try these tips to leave their pre-shift anxiety at the door and be the best they can be for their patients.
+Try these tips to leave your pre-shift anxiety at the door and be the best nurse you can be for your patients.

 Browse Jobs